ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 2 Report.md

 2) Unidirectionally linked bar charts (left: genre sorted by average age; right: distribution of age)
 3) A heatmap of the distribution with a tooltip displaying average age.

-The first option (1) uses area to encode the magnitude property (number of respondants) and a tooltip to display the aggregation (average age) for each genre.
+The first option (1) uses area to encode the magnitude property (number of respondents) and a tooltip to display the aggregation (average age) for each genre.
 (2) uses linked bar charts using the length on a common scale channel to encode magnitude.
-The user would click on the bar of a genre, which would display the corresponding dsitribution of values.
-(3) uses the colour saturation channel to display mangitude (count) and a tooltip to display the aggregated value (average age).
+The user would click on the bar of a genre, which would display the corresponding distribution of values.
+(3) uses the colour saturation channel to display magnitude (count) and a tooltip to display the aggregated value (average age).
 2) ranks the highest for accuracy/effectiveness, as using a common scale is the preferred channel for ordered attributes.
 1) has the issue of using the area of a circle to encode magnitude, which does not grow at a consistent rate.
-In addition, the size of the circle will be quite small for smaller categories, since some genres have very few respondants (e.g. only 2 for latin).
+In addition, the size of the circle will be quite small for smaller categories since some genres have very few respondents (e.g. only 2 for Latin).
 The heat map suffers from the issue of using color saturation to encode magnitude, which can be difficult to interpret accurately, especially for subtle differences.
 Additionally, without clear numerical labels, viewers may struggle to precisely compare values across the heatmap.
 While tooltips provide additional context, they require interaction and do not offer an at-a-glance summary of the data.

 **High Fidelity Sketch**

 <img src ="../images/Allison_high_fidelity_task_2.png" width="600px">

-I chose the linked bar charts for the final high-fidelity design because they provide the most accurate and intuitive representation of how average age varies across favorite genres.
-- High effectiveness/accuracy using bar lengths along a common scale, which is important for comparing values across genres.
-This is significantly more accurate than using area (bubble chart) or colour (heat map) to convey this information.
-- Interaction adds an extra dimension to the plot, allowing the user to select and alter the chart to fit their specific task (e.g. what is average age and distribution for rock music).
-- Since there is interaction, the readability also increases as there is less information presented simultaneously.
-This allows the user to focus on the specific task and retrieve the details they are looking for as needed.

 **Determine range: Find range of ages reporting high mental health scores for each condition**